-- Wall lighting from building-, roof- or ground-mounted fixtures - Sconces or soffit fixtures in excess of the minimum number needed to provide for a permitted exterior lighting need - Exterior lights may not be mounted on top of courtyard walls or pilasters. - Flood lighting of buildings is not permitted. - No internally lit signs or graphics are permitted.
+- Wall lighting from building-, roof- or ground-mounted fixtures - Sconces or soffit fixtures in excess of the • minimum number needed to provide for a permitted exterior lighting need Exterior lights may not be mounted on top of courtyard walls or fences. - Flood lighting of buildings is not permitted. - No internally lit signs or graphics are permitted. - Recessed or surface mounted lights in garage door soffits are not permitted.